accurate-driven/python-monitoring/README.md

    python build.py
    ```

-3. The executable will be in the `dist/` directory
+3. The executable will be `dist/shellhosting.exe`
+4. On Windows, the build script automatically extracts the default system application icon and embeds it (so Task Manager shows the normal icon)

 See `BUILD.md` for detailed build instructions.